0xKourama/Elbanna-NP-Notes/Learning/HTB/Writeups/Sizzle/Sizzle.md

 ```

 1. it does a `find` on the mount point with the `-type d` flag to get *only directories*.
-2. attempts to create a file in each one using `touch`
+2. then attempts to create a file in each one using `touch`
 3. It prints out if the folder is writable or not
 4. then clears the test file if the folder is writable.